Game Preview: Orlando Solar Bears vs. Wheeling Nailers

 LISTEN:Â OSB Radio via Mixlr

-PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, four points ahead of fifth-place Greenville.
-Orlando is also five points back of third-place Atlanta, with four games in hand on the Gladiators.
+PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, four points ahead of fifth-place Greenville - the Swamp Rabbit have one game in hand on the Solar Bears.
+Orlando is also five points back of third-place Atlanta, with three games in hand on the Gladiators.

-SOLAR BEARS LOOK FOR REPEAT DEFENSIVE PERFORMANCE:Â Orlando's defenders did an excellent job in limiting the quantity of shots against from the Nailers on Friday - Orlando held Wheeling to a season-low two shots in the third period, and a season-low 24 shots overall.
+RANKIN CREDITED WITH ADDITIONAL ASSIST:Â Forward-turned-defenseman Kyle Rankin had already enjoyed his best offensive game of the season on Sunday, dishing out two assists.
+A subsequent score correction following the conclusion of the game added a third helper on the day to the second-year pro, who has played the last several games on the blue line for Orlando, paired with captain Sean Zimmerman.

 BEREHOWSKY ONE WIN FROM HISTORY:Â Solar Bears head coach Drake Berehowsky only needs one more victory to pass Vince Williams for sole possession of the most coaching wins in ECHL Solar Bears history.
 With a 80-79-22 record over 181 games, Berehowsky has already coached the most games in franchise history.